 - Air leakage through and around windows, doors, and skylights.
 The energy performance ratings of windows, doors, and skylights tell you their potential for gaining and losing heat, as well as transmitting sunlight into your home.

-If you’re considering buying a home in the Ft.
-Bragg/Fayetteville area of North Carolina, remember to consider more than just the price of the home, but also the cost of monthly heating and cooling bills.
-An energy efficient new home from McKee Homes can save you money every month and command a higher resale price while improving the quality of life enjoyed by you and your family.
+If you’re considering buying a new home in Eastern North Carolina, remember to consider more than just the price of the home, but also the cost of monthly heating and cooling bills.
+Energy-efficient new homes from McKee Homes can save you money every month and command a higher resale price while improving the quality of life enjoyed by you and your family.

 McKee Homes, North Carolina’s #1 Choice for New Homes

 McKee Homes has highly skilled team members dedicated to creating the best home building and buying experience possible in Eastern North Carolina.
 Areas we are building in include: Fayetteville, Pinehurst, Southern Pines and Aberdeen, Raleigh and Wilmington NC.
-Some of our new home resources we can provide you include: New Home Financing, Specially Adapted Housing, Buyer Incentives and more.
+Save money and time with our preferred lender!
+Learn more at New Home Financing.